webplatform/docs/css/properties/margin-bottom/index.md

 |Description=Specifies a fixed width.
 Negative values are allowed.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=A percentage of the width of the containing block.
+|Description=A percentage of the height of the containing block.
 Negative values are allowed.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=The browser calculates a bottom margin.